 Cap San Diego

-10 Interesting Data and Facts About the Cap San Diego
+10 Interesting Facts and Figures about the Cap San Diego

-1. The Cap San Diego was built at the renowned Deutsche Werft in Hamburg-Finkenwerder.
+1. The Cap San Diego was built at the renowned German Shipyard in Hamburg-Finkenwerder.

-2. In the cargo holds of the ship, coffee, cocoa, and machine parts were primarily transported in the past.
+2. In the cargo holds of the ship, coffee, cocoa, and machine parts were primarily transported.

-4. At the time of its commissioning, it was considered one of the most modern general cargo ships in the world.
+4. At the time of its commissioning, it was considered one of the most modern piece goods ships in the world.

-5. The original telephone system on board is still partially operational today and can be demonstrated during tours.
+5. The original telephone system on board is still partially functional today and can be shown during tours.

-6. In the crew area, there is a fully preserved ship's galley, including an old combined cooking stove.
+6. In the area of the crew quarters, there is a fully preserved galley, including an old combination stove.

-7. The Cap San Diego was decommissioned in 1986 and was almost sold for scrap before being taken over by the city of Hamburg.
+7. The Cap San Diego was decommissioned in 1986 and nearly sold as scrap before being taken over by the city of Hamburg.

 8. The ship has a so-called man-overboard boat, which was previously kept ready for emergencies.

-9. In the radio station, the original morse device is still present, which was once used to send messages to land.
+9. The radio station still has the original morse device, which was once used to send messages to shore.

 Who is the Cap San Diego suitable for?

-The Cap San Diego is aimed at everyone who wants to experience technology, seafaring, and history – without any protective glass in between.
-For adults, it is a journey of discovery into a past era when loading was done without containers and navigation was carried out using radio and maps.
-Children find it exciting to navigate through the labyrinth of decks, see gigantic machines, and enter real sailor's bunks.
-Families can go on a treasure hunt together throughout the ship – there are always small details to discover.
-For technology enthusiasts, the engine room is a highlight, while art lovers can enjoy the rotating exhibitions.
-And for those who just want to immerse themselves, it is even possible to spend a night on board.
+The Cap San Diego is geared towards everyone who wants to experience **technology, maritime culture, and history** – without any protective glass in between.
+For **adults**, it is a journey of discovery into a bygone era, when things were loaded without containers and navigation relied on radio and maps. **Children** find it exciting to navigate through the labyrinth of decks, see huge machines, and enter real sailors' bunks. **Families** can go on a treasure hunt together throughout the ship – there are always little details to discover.
+For **technology enthusiasts**, the engine room is a highlight, while art lovers can enjoy the changing exhibitions.
+And for those who just want to dive in, it is even possible to spend a night on board.

-What is the entrance fee for the Cap San Diego?
+What is the admission fee for the Cap San Diego?

 Category Price